Embrace Every Emotion

 How to Stop Running from Feelings

-View this one-hour workshop recording for teaching on navigating emotions, including a journaling prompt and guided meditation.
+This one-hour workshop recording on navigating emotions includes a journaling prompt and guided meditation.
+A summary of the teachings from the workshop is below.

 The Old Way: Habitual & Automatic